 Sometimes Chinese motifs were copied down to the tiniest details.
 European porcelain copies bearing Chinese motifs and decorations were made from very early on.
 Soon after it entered Europe for the first time, Chinese porcelain became the rage and Europe's craftsmen tried to imitate it.
-That is, they did not only try to make a similar clay body like the Chinese porcelain, but they frequently made replica of Chinese decorations.
 As at the time no Kaolin clay was available, blank porcelain was imported from China to be painted in Europe.
-At the same time the Europeans tried various artificial clay mixtures to imitate Chinese porcelain, which then were decorated by European ceramic painters.
+That is, they did not only try to make a similar clay body like the Chinese porcelain, but they frequently also made replica of Chinese decorations.
+At the same time the Europeans tried various artificial clay mixtures to imitate the Chinese porcelain, which then were decorated by European ceramic painters.

-Real European porcelain became available only after Kaolin, the essential component of Chinese porcelain clay was discovered in Europe, and after the method of producing the porcelain clay became known - in the middle of the 18th century.
+The firing of real European porcelain became only possible after Kaolin clay, the essential component of Chinese porcelain, was discovered in Europe itself, and after the method of preparing the porcelain clay had became known, in the middle of the 18th century.

 "Chinoiserie" is the name for a form of early European decorations that copied Chinese motifs, Chinese style porcelain patterns.
 While some of the very early European copies copied Chinese motifs very closely, soon distinct European-style "Chinese" decorations started to appear.
 They are now called Chinoiserie.
 These can often be distinguished with relative ease from the Chinese-made decorations.
 They are usually painted in a style, and show proportions, that are different from those actually made in China.